dragonwasrobot/formal-language/README.md

 ======================

 ## What is this?
-A Turing Machine written in Python
+A Turing Machine written in Python.

 ## General